 Rapunzel bit her lip and debated with herself.
 Even though the incident in her childhood was fresh in her mind, many years had passed since.
 Spending the day with the prince had ignited her curiosity about how the world functioned.
 Also, the prince had been nothing but genteel in his behaviour towards her, which had emboldened her to let her guard down just a bit.
 Thus coming to a decision, Rapunzel nodded.

 From that day onwards, the two met frequently,spending long hours talking about various things.
-The prince found Rapunzel’s extensive knowledge of potion-making incredible; sometimes exceeding that of his father’s, the King’s, healers.
+The prince found Rapunzel’s extensive knowledge of potion-making incredible; sometimes exceeding that of the healers’ in his father’s court.
 Her strength and her combative abilities astonished him.
 On her part, Rapunzel was enraptured by the prince’s experiences and his stories of the world.
 His strength in combat was admirable, his formal manner of speaking strange, but exceedingly funny, and his opinions were well-developed and unbiased.
 Though they parted every evening an hour before Dame Gothel’s return without fail, there was a glow to Rapunzel’s face that she had to try hard to hide from her observant mother.